 How to fix it: If your credit card was declined buying crypto, you may just want to purchase it with your debit card.
-That said, if you’re really interested in cryptocurrency, you may want to look for a credit card that offer crypto rewards.
-For instance, the CardName offers unlimited 1.5% back in Bitcoin rewards after you make payments on your purchases.
+There are a few credit cards out there that offer crypto rewards, but they’ve declined in popularity as crypto has experienced some bumps in the road.

 Your card has expired

 Receive an email saying your payment wasn’t successful for a service such as Netflix, even though you’ve been streaming things for months without any prior problems?
 There’s a good chance that the credit card you have on file has expired.
 It’s harder to overlook your card’s expiration date when you swipe it at the register, but much easier to do when it’s largely used for things like autopay.

 How to fix it: Credit card issuers are generally pretty good about sending a replacement card a few weeks before your card expires.
 Check your mail.
 Perhaps your new card is sitting on your desk in an unopened envelope.
 If you accidentally tossed your new card, or you never received one, contact your credit card issuer.
 Additionally, if you use your card for autopay, keep an eye out for alerts from your service providers.
 Oftentimes you’ll receive an email letting you know your card on file is set to expire soon.